ibel123/OIBSIP/DataScience-Task5-Salesprediction/README.md

 ## Results

-Both models typically achieve a high R squared score on this dataset, since sales are strongly driven by advertising spend.
-TV spend usually turns out to be the strongest driver of Sales, followed by Radio, with Newspaper spend having very little measurable effect.
+Random Forest Regressor achieved an RMSE of 0.757 and an R squared of 0.982, outperforming Linear Regression (RMSE of 1.782, R squared of 0.899).
+Random Forest is declared the best performing model.
+Feature importance shows TV spend has the strongest impact on Sales, followed by Radio, with Newspaper spend having almost no measurable impact.

 ## How to run this project